-- TPs used to mark the course do not count for scoring the primary navigation task. - The corridor for the course extends the width of the hidden gates, 125m perpendicularly to either side of the given track line (total corridor width = 250m). - The track line must be flown in the direction indicated on the map - Backtracking within the width of the corridor, or flying the course in the wrong direction, results in a zero score for this particular precision course/task.
-This is for obvious safety reasons. - Pilots intending to participate in this task must submit their declaration sheet to marshals before their first takeoff from the airfield within any one task window.
+- TPs used to mark the start and end of each leg do not count for scoring the pure navigation task 2.4.

+- The corridor for the course is defined by the width of the hidden gates.
+These are 250m wide and perpendicular to the given track line, such that the limits of the corridor are 125m to the left and right of the given track line. - The track line must be flown in the direction indicated on the map. - Backtracking within the width of the corridor, or flying the course in the wrong direction, results in a zero score for this particular precision course/task.
+This is for obvious safety reasons. - Pilots intending to participate in this task must submit their declaration sheet to marshals (or through online system if used) before their first take-off from the airfield within any one task window. - If a pilots submits a declaration sheet but subsequently chooses not to fly the task, there is no penalty.
+They may resubmit the declaration sheet with different values again before their next flight if they intend to fly it.
+After a pilot completes the task, scoring will be made to the most recently time stamped submission of the declaration sheet.